ahjimomo/aiap14-project/README.md

 # Project Overview
 ## 1A.
 Executive Summary
 > The objective of the project is to evaluate and identify Machine Learning (ML) models that can help
-> fishy & co. to predict if there will be rain the next day.
+> fishy & co. to predict if there will be rain the next day to maximize profit from the business.

 Using the data provided by fishy & co, we will first perform a general Exploratory Data Analysis (EDA) to gain a better understanding of the weather dataset, before we build a end-to-end Machine Learning Pipeline (MLP)